QPP 6 - use and disclosure for natural justice

 Regardless of the complexity and circumstances, all complaint processes will involve natural justice obligations, for example:

-- Complainants, who may need to be given natural justice, for example, where the complaint process involves a decision that will negatively affect them.11
+- complainants, who may need to be given natural justice, for example, where the complaint process involves a decision that will negatively affect a complainant.11

-- Where the agency declines to accept a complaint, for example because it lacks jurisdiction, natural justice may require giving the complainant the opportunity to make submissions on why the agency should accept it.
+- where the agency proposes to decline to accept a complaint, for example because the agency considers that it lacks jurisdiction, natural justice may require giving the complainant the opportunity to make submissions on why the agency should accept the complaint, prior to any decision.

-- Telling the person the complaint is about the details of the complaint against them and the evidence the agency is relying on to make a decision that it is substantiated.
+- telling the person the details of the complaint against them and the evidence the agency is relying on to make a decision.

 Where a complaint is made by one individual against another individual, the complainant or their interests will not necessarily be directly12 affected by the outcome of the complaint.
 For these complaints, while natural justice will always apply to the person complained about, it will rarely apply to the complainant or witnesses.